chirathr/blog/_posts/2018-08-23-android-recycler-view.md

 ### Create a simple data model

-We will create a simple class that will hold the data for each of the Card list items.
+We will create a simple class that will hold the data for each and every card list item.

 {% highlight java %}
 public class DataModel {